Graduate Degree

 • Semester I: 6 course credits

-• Students should meet with their thesis committee chair to set up a schedule for submitting drafts of chapters of their thesis throughout the semester.
+• Students should meet with their thesis committee Chair to set up a schedule for submitting drafts of chapters of their thesis throughout the semester.

 • Semester II: Research and Thesis (AAS 790) 6 credits